rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

 Conditions based on registered variables
 ----------------------------------------

 Often in a playbook you want to execute or skip a task based on the outcome of an earlier task.
-For example, you might want to configure a package only if it was upgraded by an earlier task.
+For example, you might want to configure a service after it is upgraded by an earlier task.
 To create a conditional based on a registered variable:

   # register the outcome of the earlier task as a variable
   # create a conditional test based on the registered variable